Calchan/debian-install-scripts/README.md

 - Apply the usual amount of sane minimal defaults.

+- APT sources are switched to `sid` to get the latest graphics stack.
+It's fine, don't worry.

-- Install the i386 architecture, still needed for a lot of games and store launchers.
+- Add the i386 architecture, still needed for a lot of games and store launchers.

 - Install the Steam client.
-Even if you don't use it for games (really?) you should use its Proton packages as your favorite Wine implementations.
+Even if you don't use it for its games (really?) you should use its Proton packages as your favorite Wine implementations.
 Proton Experimental should be your default.
   Go back in major versions one at a time if Experimental doesn't work but it will be rare.

 - Install good old Wine for those old games which won't work with Proton.
-Mainline Wine doesn't support DXVK at the moment, so use the Proton Experimental binaries you download from Steam.
-It should be your default anyway, and for a lot of reasons.
-If you really need DXVK and Wine then you will have to switch your APT sources to unstable and install it along with `wine-development`.
+If you really need DXVK in vanilla Wine then you will have to install it along with `wine-development`.

 - Upstream `winetricks` is installed.
 Versions from your distribution, whichever it is, can't keep up with the update pace.
 And out-of-date versions of `winetricks` will be unable to install a lot